-In October 2003, SeaChange and ODG amended the Subscription Agreement to remove SeaChange's commitment to purchase additional ordinary and preference shares from ODG and certain of its existing shareholders.
-As part of the amended Subscription Agreement, SeaChange has committed to loan ODG up to 5.5 million U.K. pounds Sterling (approximately \$9.3 million) payable in tranches of 500,000 U.K. pounds Sterling or multiples thereof.
+In the third quarter of fiscal 2004, we and ODG amended the Subscription Agreement to terminate our commitment to purchase additional ordinary and preference shares from ODG and certain of its existing shareholders.
+As part of the amended Subscription Agreement, we have committed to loan ODG up to 5.5 million U.K. pounds Sterling (approximately \$10.5 million) payable in tranches of 500,000 U.K. pounds Sterling or multiples thereof.
 ODG's ability to draw-down the loan is subject to certain conditions including ODG's execution of a carriage agreement with a cable operator prior to December 31, 2004 and its achievement of certain financial targets.
 Any outstanding loan amounts would mature five years from the date of the first draw-down and interest is payable quarterly at the rate of 8.1% per annum.
-No amounts are outstanding as of January 31, 2004.
+In the fourth quarter of fiscal 2005, our loan commitment to ODG was terminated.

-In December 2003, SeaChange purchased 117,647 common shares of ODG from its principal owners for 400,000 U.K. pounds Sterling (approximately \$692,000).
+In December 2003, we purchased 117,647 common shares of ODG from its principal owners for 400,000 U.K. pounds Sterling (approximately \$692,000).